-Trump tongue trick lands Seattle TV station Q13 FOX in hot water
+Trump tongue trick lands Seattle TV station Q13 FOX in hot water; editor fired

 Altering and manipulating images has become all the more easy and tempting in today’s world of fractured politics and accessible technology.

 Last year, a video of Marjory Stoneman Douglas High School shooting survivor Emma Gonzalez ripping a copy of the U.S. Constitution whipped conservatives into a froth.
-Of course, Gonzalez never did such a thing.
-The original picture was of her ripping a paper gun target.
+Gonzalez never did such a thing; the original picture was of her ripping a paper gun target.
 The video had been doctored and spread via social media.

 In 2010, the Economist got into trouble for altering a photo to remove people standing on a beach with former President Barack Obama.
-Obama and two other people were standing on a Louisiana beach, with oil platforms in the distance.
+Obama and two other people were at a Louisiana beach, with oil platforms in the distance.
 A photo editor at the magazine cropped out one person and digitally removed the other, creating the illusion of Obama standing alone at water’s edge contemplating the damage.

-More common these days, however, are images altered by social media users and circulated to stoke political ire, as the Gonzalez video did; to spread misinformation or disinformation; to target and harass particular people.
+More common these days, however, are images altered by social-media users and circulated to stoke political ire, as the Gonzalez video did; to spread misinformation or disinformation; to target and harass particular people.
 For example, a recent Washington Post story explained how realistic-looking pornographic videos are being digitally generated to humiliate women.
-A fake sex tape, with ‘Wonder Woman’ star Gal Gadot’s face swapped onto someone else’s body, circulated in 2017.
+A fake sex tape, with “Wonder Woman” star Gal Gadot’s face swapped onto someone else’s body, circulated in 2017.

-These forgeries, known as “deepfakes,” can be hard to spot.
+These forgeries, known as “deep fakes,” can be hard to spot.
 BuzzFeed and Quartz have published guides to help you sort fact from fiction.

-Researchers at the University of Washington’s Paul G. Allen School of Computer Science & Engineering announced in 2017 that they had developed algorithms that allow a user to turn audio clips into “lip-synced video.”
-The UW’s technology is different than the tools that would have been used to doctor the Trump video that aired on Q13.
+Researchers at the University of Washington’s Paul G. Allen School of Computer Science & Engineering said in 2017 that they had developed algorithms that allow a user to turn audio clips into “lip-synced video.”
+The UW’s technology is different from the tools that would have been used to doctor the Trump video that aired on Q13.

 But the announcement raised immediate concerns about the potential for malicious uses.
-One of the UW researchers defended the invention in a 2018 TED talk.
+One of the UW researchers defended the invention in a TED talk last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.